ravind-ramnath/wip/tvnz-demo/README.md

 Once completed successfully, the console output will consist of the following:
 ```
-DB Endpoint
+1. DB Endpoint
-ECS Cluster
+2. ECS Cluster
-Bastion Public IP
+3. astion Public IP
-Private IP GW
+4. Private IP GW
-Public IP GW
+5. Public IP GW
-Bastion SSH Private Key (Demo purposes only)
+6. Bastion SSH Private Key (Demo purposes only)
-ECS SSH Private Key (Demo purposes only)
+7. ECS SSH Private Key (Demo purposes only)
-WordPress Public Endpoint - this is where you will access Wordpress.
+8. WordPress Public Endpoint - this is where you will access Wordpress.
 This parameter will also be required for the API Gateway service call (important to note)
-Wordpress Create Post API Service Enpoint - This will allow you to create a post via cURL or Postman
+9. Wordpress Create Post API Service Enpoint - This will allow you to create a post via cURL or Postman
 ```

 ### Testing